-5.3 Conclusion
+6.3 Conclusion

-In general the model is the first that takes the burstiness as a continuum into account and is able to accurately describe the firing behavior in a large part of the behavior space of the P-units.
+In general the model is the first that takes the burstiness as a continuum into account and seems to be able to accurately describe the firing behavior in a large part of the behavior space of the P-units.
 But further testing is required to get a clearer picture where and why discrepancies exist.
 An important next step is the verification of the models with a different type of stimulus.
 For this a stimulus with random or sinusoidal amplitude modulations could be used.
 The correlations also need further investigation.
 As a first step a robustness test could be done to estimate if there are correlations that are not well characterized in both the cells and the models.
+(TODO: Doesn't cover long timescales described in Gussin 2007??)
+(TODO: Why do we want such models - analysis of coding in heterogeneic neuron populations, possibility to "measure" responses from whole population at the same time to a single stimulus, separating the different types and analyzing their specific coding properties - finding out why the heterogeneity is necessary!)